oranzani/Ranzani_Bastos_etal_LRM_COVID19Brazil/README.md

 # Characterisation of the first 250 000 hospital admissions for COVID-19 in Brazil: a retrospective analysis of nationwide

-Data, code and results from the reserach paper: "Characterisation of the first 250 000 hospital admissions for COVID-19 in Brazil: a retrospective analysis of nationwide"
+Data, code and results from the research paper: "Characterisation of the first 250 000 hospital admissions for COVID-19 in Brazil: a retrospective analysis of nationwide"

 Authors: Otavio T. Ranzani (oranzani), Leonardo S. L. Bastos (lslbastos), João Gabriel M Gelli, Janaina F. Marchesi, Fernanda Baião, Silvio Hamacher, Fernando A. Bozza